open-make/openmakewebsite/content/blog/2024-01-18-gaudilabs/index.en.md

 > Do you give them some share of your revenue?
 How do you pay them for a particular development?

 {{< expand "Show answer">}}
 That's a good question.
 That's something I'm thinking about a lot because I want to work more with biologists and other people from the community.
 But I'm struggling a bit.
-I think I should share.
-I don't want to have a real partner without sharing.
+I think I need a good model.
+I don't want to have a partner without sharing profits.
 Besides, I want to build it in a democratic way.

 This is something I think about how to share if it scales in a network.
 There's a lot of discussion in the network.
 I'm not the only one that thinks about this.
 There is no good model that I know of.
 There are some white papers on collaborative corporations and democratic distributed manufacturing collaborations companies.
 But it's an ongoing process.
 I'm always trying to find out more how to do it in a good way.